qbss/installit/README.md

 Just download and install this handy-dandy installer in order to run it and install all of the TFL programs, scripts, tools, utilities, or whatever else (mostly) is up for grabs here.
 Don't worry, the installer can, per your request, update itself as well.

 As of 29th January 2018, bash completion is now fully supported and working in insit.
-This is also gradually coming to other TFL programs, such as apt-undo-install, so watch this space!
+This is also gradually coming to other TFL programs, such as apt-undo-install, lspkg, simplify-ubuntu, and ubuntu-syschk, so watch this space!

 HOW TO GET THIS INSTALLER
 -------------------------